ahoymarcus/nextjs-myjs-tech-blog/articles/software-architecture-and-design-2022-02-22.md

 1. As an instrument to wrap a component or module of a system, that hides internal details and only exposes the necessary ones.
 2. As an method to avoid creating unnecessary co-dependence between components or modules.
-3. As a mean of interaction between the component or module with other elements 3.1.
+3. As a mean of interaction between the component or module with other elements:
+	3.1.
 And if the interaction is directed to the final user, it would even imply a rich visual interaction.
 	3.2.
 As an rich interaction, the interface has to accept the user's input and display the outputs.